-‘Online mental health self-help programmes’ are mental health apps and online programmes that are offered as a way to improve mental well-being and cope with mental health problems.
-You can check this page if you are unsure whether a mental health app or online programme that you have used is an online mental health self-help programme.
+‘Online mental health self-help programmes’ are apps, online programmes and other online resources that are offered as a way to improve mental well-being and cope with mental health problems.
+You can check this page if you are unsure whether an app, online programme or other online resource that you have used is an online mental health self-help programme.

 The aims of this research study are to explore how online mental health self-help programmes are used by adults with mental health problems in their everyday lives, and to understand what place technology has in the experience of using such online tools for mental health support.